by Nataliya Melnyk, Marketer at Amy – Amy | Human potential platform

 • Where do I see myself in half a year or 1 year for short-term goals?
 In 5 years for long-term goals?

-Recommended assessment at Amy: Career Pathway Reflections to define a clear picture of where you want to be in 5 or 10 years from a career perspective.
+Recommended assessment on the Amy human potential platform: Career Pathway Reflections to define a clear picture of where you want to be in 5 or 10 years from a career perspective.

 • What resources do I need to achieve these goals?